mrglassdanny/vscode-moca-client/README.md

 ## Settings

-*can hover over configuration items below in settings.json for more information*
+*can hover over configuration items below in vscode settings.json for more information*

 - `moca.connections`: Array object that stores MOCA connection information.
 ```json